-Recent studies and mapping indicate that the map area encompasses a complex suite of depositional land-forms and sediment sequences related to glaciations, alluviation, subaerial erosion, and wind-blown transport.
+Recent studies and mapping indicate that the map area encompasses a complex suite of depositional landforms and sediment sequences related to glaciations, alluviation, subaerial erosion, and wind-blown transport.
 To map diverse landscapes at 1:24,000 scale we have selected the most comprehensive mapping strategy-a landform sediment assemblage (LSA) approach.
 Various landforms are the result of specific processes at work in the geologic system.
 Landforms typically have similar relief, stratigraphic and sedimentologic characteristics.
-Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976; Eyles and Menzies, 1983).
+Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976, Eyles and Menzies, 1983).
 Bettis and others (1999) found LSA mapping concepts were extremely useful in overcoming the difficulties of mapping in large valleys and noted LSA's provided a unique opportunity to associate landforms with their underlying sediment packages.

-Fifteen landform sediment assemblage units were identified in the map area utilizing orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
-Forty borings were collected in both quadrangles which represents well over 1218 feet of new subsurface information obtained as part of this mapping project.
-Previous boring and stratigraphic information for Cedar County (Szabo, 1975; Miller, 1974) proved very useful in mapping the extent of fluvial deposits and loess thickness in the map area.
+Twenty landform sediment assemblage units were identified in the map area utilizing, orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
+Over the length of this project fifty-seven borings were collected in the county and represent well over 1750 feet of new subsurface information obtained as part of this mapping project.
+Previous boring and stratigraphic information for Cedar County- Szabo (1975) and Miller (1974) proved very useful in mapping the extent of fluvial deposits and loess thickness in the map area.
 The following is a description of each landform sediment assemblage listed in order of episode.

-HUDSON EPISODE
+HUDSON EPISODE Landform Sediment Assemblages

 Qo - Depressions and Fens (DeForest Formation-Woden Mbr.)
 Generally 2.5 to 6 meters (8 to 16.5 feet) of black to very dark gray, calcareous, muck, peat and silty clay loam colluvium and organic sediments in drained and undrained closed and semi-closed depressions.

-Overlies Noah Creek Fm. sand and gravel in larger stream valleys or may be associated with seeps and springs along valley walls Usually, associated with stream valley side slopes and areas of exhumed intertill gravels.
+Overlies Noah Creek Fm. sand and gravel in larger stream valleys or may be associated with seeps and springs along valley walls Usually associated with stream valley side slopes and areas of exhumed inter-till gravels.
 Supports wetland vegetation and can be permanently covered by water.
 High water table.

-Qal - Alluvium (De Forest Formation) One to four meters (3.3 to 13 feet) of massive to weakly stratified, grayish brown to brown loam, silt loam, clay loam, or loamy sand overlying less than three meters of poorly to moderately well sorted, massive to moderately well stratified, coarse to fine feldspathic quartz sand, pebbly sand, and gravel and more than three meters of pre-Wisconsin or late Wisconsin Noah Creek Formation sand and gravel.
+Qal - Alluvium (DeForest Formation-Undifferentiated) One to four meters (3 to 13 feet) of massive to weakly stratified, grayish brown to brown loam, silt loam, clay loam, or loamy sand overlying less than three meters of poorly to moderately well sorted, massive to moderately well stratified, coarse to fine feldspathic quartz sand, pebbly sand, and gravel and more than three meters of pre-Wisconsin or Wisconsin Noah Creek Formation sand and gravel.
 Unit also includes colluvial deposits derived from adjacent map units.
 Seasonally high water tables occur in this map unit.